 The Pearl of Siberia

 This majestic lake is surrounded by high mountains and is situated in a rift valley where the Earth’s crust is slowly pulling apart.
 The rift is active and widens about 2 cm (0.8 in) per year.
 The fault zone is also active with hot springs and earthquakes happen about 2,000 times per year.
-The lake is fed by six main rivers: the Upper Angara River, the Turka River, the Sarma River, the Selenga River, the Barguzin River, and the Snezhnaya River including many other rivers totaling 330 inflowing rivers and is drained by a single outlet, the Angara River.
+The lake is fed by six main rivers: the Upper Angara River, the Turka River, the Sarma River, the Selenga River, the Barguzin River, and the Snezhnaya River including many other rivers totaling 330 inflowing rivers, and is drained by a single outlet, the Angara River.

 Lake Baikal hosts more than 2,500 species of animals and more than 1,000 species of plants of which 80% of plants and animals are endemic and can be found only at Baikal.
-More than 85% flora species of submerged macrophytes have been found there such as Myriophyllum, Ceratophyllum, Sparganium, and Potamogeton.
+More than 85% of flora species of submerged macrophytes have been found there such as Myriophyllum, Ceratophyllum, Sparganium, and Potamogeton.
 Fewer than 65 native fish species have been recorded in the lake basin, but more than half are endemic to Baikal.
 More than 350 amphipod crustaceans species and subspecies are endemic to the lake.
 Almost 150 snails are known from Lake Baikal, including 117 endemic species from the subfamilies Planorbidae, Valvatidae, Benedictiinae, and Baicaliinae.

-Since ancient times Baikal Lake is the place of power and has been surrounded by secrets and legends.
+Since ancient times Baikal Lake is a place of power and has been surrounded by secrets and legends.
 Locals call the lake “The Pearl of Siberia” and think of Baikal as secret divinity.
 One of the most mysterious places is Shamanka rock on Burhan cape, consisting of white marble, granite, and quartz.
 Native Buryats worship the Shamanka rock, as one of many spiritual areas around the lake.
 Shamanka rock is the most popular tourist attraction and cannot be missed.
 Buryats believe that it is from the Shamanka rock that the Angara ends and Baikal begins.

 Baikal is truly a majestic wonder of the world, full of ancient legends, history, and mysteries.